Mimicking an It\^{o} process by a solution of a stochastic differential equation: Concatenated measure

-\begin{definition} Let $Y$ be an adapted continuous $\R^d$-valued process defined on a filtered probability \gbmarginpar{Moved filtration to third slot in tuple.} space $(\Omega,\sF,\{\sF_t\}_{t\geq 0},\P)$, let $B$ be an adapted continuous $\R^d$-valued process whose components are of finite variation and for which $B_0=0$, and let $C$ be an adapted continuous, $d\times d$-matrix-valued process whose components are of finite variation and for which $C_0=0$.
-We further assume that outside a $\P$-null set that does not depend on $s$ and $t$, the increment $C_t-C_s$ is positive semi-definite whenever $0\leq s<t<\infty$.
-We say that {\em $Y$ is a semimartingale with characteristic pair $(B,C)$} if the components of $Y-B$ and $(Y-B)(Y-B)^{tr}-C$ are local martingales. \end{definition}
+\begin{definition} Let $Y$ be an adapted continuous $\R^d$-valued process defined on a filtered probability space $(\Omega,\sF,\{\sF_t\}_{t\geq0},\P)$, let $B$ be an adapted continuous $\R^d$-valued process whose components are of finite variation and for which $B_0=0$ and let $C$ be an adapted continuous, $d\times d$-matrix-valued process whose components are of finite variation and for which $C_0=0$.
+We further assume that outside a $\P$-null set that does not depend on $s$ and $t$, the increment $C_t-C_s$ is positive semidefinite whenever $0\leq s<t<\infty$.
+We say that \textit{$Y$ is a semimartingale with characteristic pair $(B,C)$} if the components of $Y-B$ and $(Y-B)(Y-B)^{tr}-C$ are local martingales. \end{definition}